- Aesthetic Challenges

 The clinic's unique design promotes efficient and cost-effective medical care, and enhances quality of life for military personnel in an environment equal to off-base civilian facilities while adhering to Air Force design standards and guidelines.
 Medical Clinic, McChord Air Force Base, WA.

 Credits: NBBJ, Seattle District U.S. Army Corps of Engineers, Air Force Center for Environmental Excellence, and Air Force Surgeon General-Facilities.

 Federal sites and buildings are with us for centuries.
-Therefore, government agencies are often committed to design excellence, sustainability, the development of a world-class workplace, and the legacy that quality federal buildings provide.
+Therefore, government agencies are committed to design excellence, sustainability, accessibility, the development of a world-class workplace, and the legacy that quality federal buildings provide.
 A/E teams and customer agencies are encouraged to explore new technologies and foster alternative solutions to the numerous challenges of designing a facility, while expending the taxpayers' dollars effectively and efficiently.
 They are encouraged to address the needs of the community and to work within the context of broader issues—not just the functionality of a facility, but its appropriateness to the surrounding landscape, its responsiveness to our limited resources, and its representation of the federal government to the public.

 A. Selecting Design Professionals